 There’s a disconnect in the nonprofit world.
 I read countless articles about technology and its powerful applications for the nonprofit sector, but their coverage of the critical interface between technology and communications strategies is rare.
 That’s a serious gap.

 I interviewed nonprofit technology expert and author Michael Stein for his take on tech tips to strengthen your web and email communications impact.
-Michael, who has worked with Children Now, Groundspring, and now as an Internet strategist with the eOrganization.com, had some great ideas:
+Michael, who has worked with Children Now, Groundspring, and now as an Internet strategist with eOrganization.com, had some great ideas:

 1. Improve how you gather personal information and email addresses from stakeholders.

 Tip: Don’t just ask for email addresses when you ask your audiences to subscribe to your e-news.
 Take it one step further to do some quick surveying on issues.
-Gather name, street address, zip code, how they heard about you.
+Gather your name, street address, zip code, and how they heard about you.

 READ MORE :